What Is Division? Explained For Primary School

 Grouping and sharing are two ways of discussing division (as also previously referred to for 12 ÷ 4).
-However, there are other ways, such as repeated subtraction and using more formal methods (particularly useful as the children move onto larger numbers) – see how to teach division for more support for whole classroom teaching and our division intervention blog to target individual pupils.
+However, there are other ways, such as repeated subtraction and using more formal methods (particularly useful as children move onto larger numbers) – see how to teach division for more support for whole classroom teaching and our division intervention blog to target individual pupils.

 When do children learn about division in school?

 Children learn the concept of division right from Year 1, but the formal method of division (commonly known as the bus stop method) isn’t introduced until Year 5, where the children begin with short division (usually used when dividing by a one-digit number).